|Nutritional Guidelines (per serving)|

 Eugene's easy crock pot beef barbecue is made with an inexpensive pot roast.
 The roast is cooked low and slow with some cola, ketchup, and onion soup mix.

 Liquid smoke comes in a variety of flavors, including applewood, oak, and mesquite.
-For smoky flavor, add a teaspoon or two of liquid smoke or season the beef with smoked barbecue seasoning.
+For a smoky flavor, add a teaspoon or two of liquid smoke or season the beef with smoked barbecue seasoning.

 - 4 pounds beef chuck roast (or use a rump roast or bottom round)